Raicuparta/static-bsky-feed/README.md

 - Posts from certain users are pinned, highlighted or blocked from the feed.
 - Posts are sorted based on date, text content, author, etc.
 - New posts don't need to show up on the feed _immediately_ (5-10 minutes delay is ok).
+- The feed doesn't get that many posts.
+Currently it seems like Bluesky only gets 25 pots at a time, so for a static feed like this it seems like it will never show more than 25.

 If your feed follows these restrictions, then it qualifies for static hosting.